CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 <td>All emails are sent directly by the client's SMTP relay
 </td>
 <td>
-<p>CKLS application is then authorised to directly pass emails flow to a remote client's relay.<br>
+<p>CKLS application is then authorized to directly pass emails flow to a remote client's relay using basic SMTP authentication method (login and password).<br>
-CrossKnowledge will not provide any IP ranges (autoscalling CKLS servers may have various IPs changing regularly) however SMTP session can be secured by a TLS login and password (to be provided by Client's Email team).
+CrossKnowledge will not provide any IP ranges (autoscalling CKLS servers may have various IPs changing regularly).
+SMTP session can be secured by a TLS connection.
+SMTP server (host and port), login and password to be provided by Client's Email team.<br>
+ <b>WARNING:</b> Microsoft Office365 is not an viable option as the company deprecated <a href="[url](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-deprecation-in-exchange-online-may-2022/ba-p/3301866)">their basic authentication method on October 1st, 2022</a>
 </p>
 </td></tr></tbody></table>